History of Sugnall Hall Estate

 Sir Thomas’s heir was his granddaughter, Arabella, who in 1730 married John Campbell, the son of a Scottish Earl, and who was known by the courtesy title of Lord Glenorchy.
-He was a great improver of the estate, rearranging fields and planting.
+He was a great improver of the estate, creating the walled kitchen garden, rearranging fields and planting.

-Glenorchy sold the estate in 1770, and in the nineteenth century its fragmented parcels passed down through several owners until Charles Lowe, who manufactured antiseptics, purchased and started reassembling an estate.
+However, he sold the estate in 1770, and in the nineteenth century its fragmented parcels passed down through several owners until Charles Lowe, who manufactured antiseptics, purchased.
+Lowe started reassembling the estate centred on the new hall, built around 1780 and with Victorian extensions.
 His son Charles Edwin continued the process and in 1959 was succeeded by his granddaughter Anne, wife of Greville Jacques.